kenchikuliu/kenchikuliu.github.io/_pages/about.md

 -Silver Award in China "Internet +" Innovation and Entrepreneurship Competition

--Personal Honorary Title of "2025 Youth Maker Laboratory" of Harbin Institute of Technology
+-Personal Honorary Title of "2025 Youth Maker Laboratory" of Harbin Institute of Technology(1/30)

 More